emma-holmes/Phase-Coherence-for-Python/README.md

 ## Getting started
 ### Prerequisites
-The code was written using MATLAB 2014b, although uses basic MATLAB functions that are compatible with older and newer versions of MATLAB.
-No additional toolboxes are required.
+The code was written using using Python 3.6.1.
+The code requires numpy.

-### Running the MATLAB script
+### Running the Python script
-The MATLAB code is contained within the following file: [PhaseCoherence.m](PhaseCoherence.m)
+The Python code is contained within the following file: [PhaseCoherence.py](PhaseCoherence.py)

 The script takes three inputs:
-1) freq - this is a value indicating the frequency to be analysed, in Hertz, e.g. 50.
+1) freq - this is a floating point value indicating the frequency to be analysed, in Hertz, e.g. 50.
 2) timeSeries - this is the data to be analysed; should be a 2-dimensional matrix of size: (number of trials/measurements) x (number of time points)
 3) FS - this is the sampling rate of the time-series data, in Hertz, e.g. 1000.